jpype-project/jpype/doc/userguide.rst

 run through the cells.
 Unfortunately, you need to added some brain wave monitor to the list of graphed results.

-The revent section of the API for the Experment appears to be
+The relevant section of the API for the Experiment appears to be

 .. code-block:: java